Hiking the Stunning Vereda da Ponta de São Lourenço (PR8) in Madeira

 It’s definitely one you can’t miss once you’re on the island.
 We hope you enjoy hiking the Dragon’s Tail on Madeira’s most Eastern point.

+Don’t forget to bring your swimsuit so you can enjoy the cool Atlantic Ocean.
+You seriously won’t regret it!
 We’d love to hear your favourite part of the hike and if you end up making it to the beach or not.
-It’s the bomb!
+It’s the best!

 Love it?
 Share it!